Avalanche Center Home Budget History and Projection

 Net Profit/Loss

-If you would like to compare our budget information here with the general budgets of the avalanche centers run by the federal government you can see an overview of their historical figures in the Current Conditions section.
-Note that their budgets do not need to cover overhead costs such as office operations, motorpool costs, computer equipment, etc. That is all provided as in-kind support, and the vast majority of their budgets are for payroll.
+If you would like to compare our budget information here with the general budgets of the avalanche centers run by the federal government you can see an overview of their historical figures.
+Note that their budgets do not need to cover overhead costs such as office operations, motorpool costs, computer equipment, etc. That is all provided as in-kind support or buried in federal overhead accounts, and the vast majority of their budgets are for payroll.
 In contrast, our budget needs to cover all basic operating expenses which leaves nothing for salaries.
+All time and effort is donated here.

 UP